oduzo/spree-webpay/README.md

 This is a integration of the [Acid Labs TBK Gem](https://github.com/acidlabs/tbk-webpay) into Spree Gateways.
 Supports [Spree Multidomain](https://github.com/acidlabs/spree-multi-domain)

+## Disclaimer

+This extension was created for multi-domain spree

 ## Requirements

 * Install in your project the e-commerce Connection Kit (KCC) from Transbank